 Or you may email the pantry at email@example.com to schedule a day/time.

-Step 1: Complete an application.
+Step 1: Complete an application or register online.

 Pantry hours are Mondays (Noon- 7pm), Thursdays (10am - 2pm) and Saturdays (11am - 2pm) and applications can be picked up and or completed during these times.

 You can also download our application here, complete it at home and bring it in!
 Please bring your completed applications to the training.

 Step 2.
 Complete the Civil Rights Training